Cov-ComSec/Cov-ComSec.github.io/content/posts/contributing.md

 ## Installing Hugo

-The website uses the [Hugo engine](https://gohugo.io) to build the markdown pages into a website.
-Although this step is not required, as the website is compiled by a Github month look run:
+The website uses the [Hugo engine](https://gohugo.io) to build the markdown pages into a website, although this step is not required, as the website is compiled by a Github action.
+To view it locally run:

 ```
 hugo serve